top of page

 Competitive Research

-I use Perplexity Deep Resesarch to do competitive research.
-I have a template that I use to do competitive research.
+I use Perplexity Deep Research for competitive research.
+I use a template to keep analysis consistent.

 Market and AI News

-I use n8n to keep track of competitive, market, AI-specific research or news.
-For example, I have a workflow to extract value from newsletters and blogs and convert them to a private podcast feed to save time and enable me to learn more.
+I use n8n to keep track of competitive, market, and AI news.
+For example, I have a workflow to extract value from newsletters and blogs and convert them to a private podcast feed.
+This saves time and improves learning consistency.

 Perplexity and ChatGPT help explain other concepts.
 I use NotebookLM to understand a topic from many angles, especially complex AI research papers.